Michael-Faulkner/2021-msia423-faulkner-michael-project/README.md

 ### Model Reproducibility

 There is one variable in the config.yaml file that should be noted if model reproducibility is a top priority.
 The first is the ```n_jobs``` variable as this controls the number of cores used during model training.
 In order for the model to be perfectly reproduicble, ```n_jobs``` needs to be set to ```1```.
 This will make the model take significantly longer to train, but the results will be the same each time the pipeline is run.

+### Memory

+Due to the small memory limit on my personal laptop, generator functions were used throughout the project to keep the memory use low.
+In spite of this, Docker needs to have at least 5 GB of free memory in order to successfully get through all portions of the model pipeline.
+If you are running the pipeline and getting Code 137 from Docker, this memory limit might need to be increased.